ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 It is very rare to need to use the functions above.
 However, it is important to understand that changing a function may not need any code refactoring.
 A function can be given several equivalent forms and changed into another, either using refactoring or using a higher-order function.
 Since functions are values, currying and uncurrying are operations on those values.

-In practice, curried functions are the default form function should take.
+In practice, curried functions are the default form functions should take because:
 - Allows partial application
 - Less editing, no parenthesis and comas
 - No pattern matching over a tuple